Fitness Reality X-Class Olympic Power Cage

 Installation is straightforward and the directions are not that hard to follow.
 I would recommend having two people to help out with the installation of the rack.
 Note: There are 3 adjustment options when you put this together that you can adjust the height you wanted it assembled incase you have ceiling restrictions.
 You can also bolt this to the floor if you want it to be really stable.

-This a stable half squat rack and that will work for all the normal workouts.
+This a stable half squat rack (great for squat stands) and that will work for all the normal workouts.
 I would suggest that if you were getting into a lot of weight you would want to keep it low on the rack or look at one of the more heavy-duty models.
 This also depends on the surface you have the stand on as well.
 It will work on the rubber puzzle mats, carpet and regular flooring.

 Rep Fitness Rack - Adj.
 Bench and Dip Bar